 Is the Icelandic language difficult?
 How do you pronounce Reykjavik or, better yet, Eyjafjallajokull?
 How do you read the Icelandic alphabet?
 Are there any similarities between English and Icelandic?

-Foreigners often complain over or admire the Icelandic language; however, almost everyone agrees that it’s difficult to learn.
+Foreigners both complain about and admire the Icelandic language; however, almost everyone agrees that it’s difficult to learn.
 For first-time visitors, some of the Icelandic place names and people’s names can be tongue twisters.

 Although some visitors get the hang of the Icelandic language, these words remain impossible to pronounce for others.
 Practically no one gets the hang of how to pronounce Icelandic names quickly, so don’t be too hard on yourself if you find it difficult.
-Icelanders are used to it and appreciate you trying, no matter how much you butcher their names.
+Icelanders are used to it and appreciate you trying, no matter how much you may get their names wrong.

 As the capital city and home of the country's primary international airport, Reyjavik is often visitors’ first and last destination in Iceland.
 As such, it would be nice to know how to pronounce the name of the city you are in, so let’s start with that.